On the critical regularity of nilpotent groups acting on the interval: the metabelian case: Proof of Theorem

 \subsection{Action by diffeomorphisms of $[0,1]$}

-In the previous section we built and action of $G$ on $\mathbb{Z}^{k+1}$ which preserves the lexicographic order, and hence we can consider the dynamical realization of this action to get a $G$-action by orientation preserving homeomorphisms of $[0,1]$.
+For a fixed $s\in \{1,\ldots,d\}$, Proposition \ref{prop polynomial bound} builds an action of $G$ on $\mathbb{Z}^{k+1}$ which preserves the lexicographic order.
+Hence we can consider the dynamical realization of this action (see the beginning of \S \ref{sec orders}) to get a $G$-action by orientation preserving homeomorphisms of $[0,1]$.

-However, since the group is nilpotent and we have good control from the polynomials appearing in Proposition \ref{prop polynomial bound}, we will see that this action can actually be projected to an action by diffeomorphisms of $[0,1]$.
-For this we need the following result from Pixton and Tsuboi \cite{pixton, tsuboi}.
+Now, since the group is nilpotent and we have good control from the polynomials appearing in Proposition \ref{prop polynomial bound}, we will see that this action can actually be smoothed to an action by diffeomorphisms of $[0,1]$.
+For this we need the following result from Pixton and Tsuboi \cite{pixton,tsuboi}.
+See the proof of Proposition 1.2 in \cite{tsuboi} for details.